-What is left to look into besides the housing and the renting expenses?
+When you decide this is where you should move, what is left to look into besides the housing and the renting expenses?
 Well, there is a lot.
 Once you know that you need a considerable amount of money to cover the basic living expenses, such as rent, what can you expect from other aspects of life there?
 The prices will be higher for anything else you want to do in this part of California.
 It’s the way that market works.
 Have a look at some other numbers which will hopefully help you make the right decision.

 What Will Cost You More – Public Transport or Owning A Car?

 How do you plan to get around the metropolis?
 Are you planning to transport your vehicle across the country and learn how car shipping works, or do you think you will be just fine with the public transportation system?
 There is a good intercity connection, and the amount of money you need to set aside is around $72 for a general monthly ticket.
 If you want to have access to express services, you need a bit more – $100.
 There are some student and retiree discounts, as well.

 Driving around is more comfortable for sure.
 Even though there are huge traffic jams and sometimes the streets are crowded, the convenience is worth it.
 After going through all that trouble of auto shipping, you will definitely want to use your vehicle.
 A gallon of gas here is estimated to be $4.09.
 That should not come as a surprise – this is California, after all.
 Take into account that the national average is $2.28.

 Taxes – Are They the Same as in Other California Cities?

 What about the tax system?
 Is the situation any better?
 Let us remind you that we are talking about California – this state is known for high taxes.
 After all, one of the reasons why people tend to move out is the high rate of tax they have to pay.
 As for Sandi, the sales tax rate is 7.75%.
 The good news is that property taxes are low – 0.76%.
 If you are still not sure how much, in the end, you will have to set aside for taxes, refer to the free tax calculator.